todogroup/.github/profile/README.md

 Resources created by experienced professionals to keep learning about OSPOs

+* [OSPO 5-stages Model & Archetypes](https://linuxfoundation.org/tools/the-evolution-of-the-open-source-program-office-ospo/): This whitepaper provides a set of patterns and directions – and even a checklist! – to help implement an OSPO or an open source initiative within corporate environments.
+This includes an OSPO maturity model, practical implementation from noted OSPO programs across regions and sectors, and a handful of broad OSPO archetypes (or personas), which drive differentiation in OSPO behavior.
 * [The OSPO Guide](https://landscape.todogroup.org/guide): An ongoing set of documents that provides a holistic view and alignment of Open Source Program Office terminology, tasks, and responsibilities, as well as public use cases and learning resources in a cohesive application.
 * [OSPO Newsletter](https://github.com/todogroup/ospology/tree/main/newsletter)
 * [TODO OSPO guides](https://github.com/todogroup/todogroup.org/tree/main/content/en/guides)